LIFE programme: LIFE+ Nature & Biodiversity

 The Nature & Biodiversity component continues and extends the former LIFE Nature programme.
 It will co-finance best practice or demonstration projects that contribute to the implementation of the Birds and Habitats Directives and the Natura 2000 network.
 In addition, it will co-finance innovative or demonstration projects that contribute to the implementation of the objectives of the 2006 Community Commission "Halting the loss of biodiversity by 2010 – and beyond".
-At least 50-percent of the LIFE+ budget for project co-financing must be dedicated to LIFE+ Nature and Biodiversity projects.
+At least 50-per cent of the LIFE+ budget for project co-financing must be dedicated to LIFE+ Nature and Biodiversity projects.

 LIFE+ Environment Policy & Governance

 The Environment Policy & Governance component continues and extends the former LIFE Environment programme.
 It will co-finance innovative or pilot projects that contribute to the implementation of European environmental policy and the development of innovative policy ideas, technologies, methods and instruments.
 It will also help monitor pressures (including the long-term monitoring of forests and environmental interactions) on our environment.